Dominik-developer/BaseFrame_CSS_library/README.md

 CSS libarary to help build projects in school

 ## This project is still in development.
 It's rising idea.
-First oficial version will be released on september <!--july--> december--> 1st 2024.
+First oficial version will be released on September <!--july december--> the 3rd 2024.

 Copy link below and past it in meta tag i your file to add the library to your project